BASED IN SLIGO, IRELAND

 Jim O'Connor: Jim retired from the road in the late 1970's and went into management.
 Through the 1980's he was managing The Conquerors.

-Maisie McDaniel: After her injury, Maisie settled in Sligo and married accordion wizard, Fintan Stanley.
+Maisie McDaniel - RIP: After her injury, Maisie settled in Sligo and married accordion wizard, Fintan Stanley.
 For many years, she and Fintan played the cabaret circuit, doing very well.
 Some years ago, they parted company and Fintan now lives in the United States while Maisie remained in Sligo.
-Although retired from touring, she still sings occasionally at special events.
-Their daughter, Lisa Stanley now performs in Ireland.
+In her later years, Maisie retired from touring,

 Peter Hayden: Peter left the band in 1979 and we understand from Peter Kinsey that he is still passionate about the showbands.
 These days, Peter works for Mercedes and lives in the U.K.